Coming soon

 Sanctionsscreening.In your pocket.

-A standalone sanctions screening app — built for every business that has to screen, from two-person firms to global enterprises.
+A standalone sanctions screening app for every business that has to screen, from two-person firms to global enterprises.
 No API.
 No procurement cycle.
 No setup fees.
-Install, search, stay compliant.
+Install it and run your first check in seconds.

 What is sanctions screening